dfhawthorne/dfhawthorne/README.md

 ## Introduction

-I am an experienced Database Administrator with a demonstrated history of working in the education management and telecommunication industries.
+I am a retired Database Administrator with a demonstrated history of working in the education management and telecommunication industries.
 These skills include Performance Tuning, and Oracle Database Administration.

 I am interested in database self-learning.
 My main interest is Oracle RDBMS with emerging interest in SQL/Server, MySQL, and PostGreSQL.